Course Length: 5 days

 - Overview of composite and adhesive bonding technologies.

-- Original structural material categories: matrix systems, reinforcement fibers, fiber forms, core materials, adhesives, etc.
+- Composite material categories: reinforcement fibers, weave style, resin systems, adhesives, core materials, etc.

-- Material and Process Specification categories applicable to the original laminate and repair design.
+- Material and Process Specification categories applicable to the original laminate.

 - Documentation and repair substantiation techniques.